Why Do I Have a Rash on My Breast?

 A couple of types of cancer can cause rash-like symptoms on your breasts

 Inflammatory breast cancer symptoms result from a buildup of fluid in your breast.
-Many women don’t feel a lump.
+Many people don’t feel a lump.
 Instead, you may notice a rash that looks like an insect bite.

 You could also have: